sobolev-alexey/iota-poc-template/README.md

 #### For shippers:

-* simplifies paperwork, enables easy way to provide documents and certificates, even when container is already on the way to the destination
+* simplifies paperwork, enables easy way to provide documents and certificates, even when item is already on the way to the destination
-* enables container position and status monitoring
+* enables item position and status monitoring

 #### For customs authorities:

-* simplifies access to container inventory/load information and all related documents and certificates
+* simplifies access to item inventory/load information and all related documents and certificates
 * provides access to shipper information and simplifies direct contact if required

 #### For port authorities and freight forwarders:

-* simplifies access to container route information
+* simplifies access to item route information
 * provides access to temperature sensor information with optional alerting functionality in case of temperature value rise or power outages

 ### How it works